-According to Wikipedia,
+According to EPA,

-All of these are not only good for the environment, but they will also end up being very good for the economy as well, so everyone gets to benefit from the efforts of those who are going through environmental education.
-EE is taught in schools, communities and in centers like parks, zoos and museums.
+All of these are not only good for the environment, but they will also end up being very good for the economy as well, so everyone gets to benefit from the efforts of those going through environmental education.
+EE is taught in schools, communities, and centers like parks, zoos, and museums.